When Marnie Was There (film): Plot

 Sayaka finds the missing pages from Marnie's diary, which include passages about Kazuhiko and the silo.
 She and her brother find Anna unconscious with a high fever.
 They bring her back to the Oiwas, where Anna confronts Marnie, intending not to forgive her for leaving her in the silo.
-Marnie says she is sorry for leaving her and she can't see Anna anymore.
+Marnie says she is sorry for leaving her and she cannot see Anna anymore.
 Before they part, Anna tells Marnie that she loves her and forgives her.

 When Anna recovers, Hisako reveals Marnie's story: Marnie married Kazuhiko and had a daughter named Emily.
 Kazuhiko died from a sudden illness and Marnie committed herself to a sanatorium to cope with her loss.
 With no other family to care for her, Emily was sent to a boarding school.
-Marnie recovered but as a preteen, Emily was resentful for her mother abandoning her.
-In her adulthood, Emily ran away from home and had a daughter herself, but she and her husband were killed in a car accident.
+Marnie recovered, but as a preteen, Emily was resentful for her mother abandoning her.
+In her adulthood, Emily ran away from home to get married and had a daughter herself, but she and her husband were killed in a car accident when their daughter was just a baby.
 Marnie raised her granddaughter, who was placed in foster care after her death.

 At the end of the summer, Yoriko arrives to take Anna home and is delighted to see Anna with her new friends, Hisako, Toichi, and Sayaka.
 She gives Anna a photograph of the mansion and says it belonged to Anna's grandmother.
 When Anna sees Marnie's name written on the back, she realizes that she is Emily's daughter and Marnie's granddaughter, and knew so much of Marnie's story because she had heard it as a baby.
 This revelation brings closure to her identity.
 Yoriko tells Anna about the government payments but reassures her they have always loved her.
 For the first time, Anna calls Yoriko her mother.

-Anna says goodbye to her new friends and promises to visit again next summer before seeing Marnie at the mansion window, waving goodbye to her.
+Anna says goodbye to her new friends and promises to visit again next summer.
+While driving away, she sees Marnie at the mansion window, waving goodbye to her.